InfoLab-SKKU/black-box-attacks/trained_models/README.md

 # Trained Models
-Purpose: Training models on CIFAR-10 and CIFAR-100 for our research
+Purpose: Training models on CIFAR-10 and CIFAR-100 for our research.

 If you want to get trained models, please contact to author: f.i.juraev@gmail.com (Firuz Juraev)